mohit5it9/GPAC-ECON-OBOE/README.md

 	$> MP4Box -dash 2000 -rap -frag-rap -profile Live -out output.mpd outputfile180.mp4 outputfile360.mp4 outputfile540.mp4 outputfile7200.mp4 outputfile1080.mp4

 Sample DASH Video file can be downloaded at https://drive.google.com/file/d/14qwl9kGKYADPXL5vZJWoXFNRIBuFCZtR/view?usp=sharing.
-This video file must be stored in static/ directory.
+This video file must be stored in static/ directory. **UPDATE**: we have uploaded this file on github inside static folder, so no need to download from drive

 # Config map generation in offline mode